apryakhin/legion.stanford.edu/publications.md

 programs auto-parallelized in our approach are easily composed with manually parallelized parts and have scalability comparable to hand-optimized counterparts.

+<a name="pygion2019"></a>__Pygion: Flexible, Scalable Task-Based Parallelism with Python__ [PDF](/pdfs/pygion2019.pdf) <br/>
+_Elliott Slaughter and Alex Aiken_ <br/>
+To appear in the Parallel Applications Workshop, Alternatives To MPI+X ([PAW-ATM 2019](https://sourceryinstitute.github.io/PAW/)) <br/>
+__Abstract:__ Dynamic languages provide the flexibility needed to implement expressive support for task-based parallel programming constructs.
+We present Pygion, a Python interface for the Legion task-based programming system, and show that it can provide features comparable to Regent, a statically typed programming language with dedicated support for the Legion programming model.
+Furthermore, we show that the dynamic nature of Python permits the implementation of several key optimizations (index launches, futures, mapping) currently implemented in the Regent compiler.
+Together these features enable Pygion code that is comparable in expressiveness but more flexible than Regent, and substantially more concise, less error prone, and easier to use than C++ Legion code.
+Pygion is designed to interoperate with Regent and can use Regent to generate high-performance CPU and GPU kernel implementations.
+We show that, in combination with high-performance kernels written in Regent, Pygion is able to achieve efficient, scalable execution on up to 512 nodes of the heterogeneous supercomputer Piz Daint.

 ## Theses